Bishibop/Bishibop/README.md

 ### Hello!

 My name is Nicholas Mullen.
 I write code to improve software companies' marketing and sales efforts.
+Think of things like complex lead scoring, custom CRM integrations, and web applications to increase lead acquisition.

+My favorite tools are Python, React, Mathematica and AWS Lambda.

 Outside of software, I enjoy playing [chess](https://www.chess.com/member/bishibop) and making bonsai trees to add to my ever-growing collection of houseplants.